 Clafoutis technically must be made with cherries to be called such; when made with other fruits, it's considered Flaugnarde.
 However, clafoutis is the better-known term in the US and recipes by english speakers abound for clafoutis made with various fruits.

 That said, you could pair any soft fruit you like with this batter.
-Plums, berries, peaches, and apricots all work beautifully as do ripe pears and roasted sweetened rhubarb.
+Plums, berries, peaches, apricots, and figs all work beautifully as do poached pears and roasted sweetened rhubarb.

 How to Serve Gluten-Free Clafoutis